Nansen's Fram expedition: Assessment and aftermath

 Nansen's status was never seriously challenged, although he did not escape criticism.
 American explorer Robert Peary wondered why Nansen had not returned to the ship when his polar dash was thwarted after a mere three weeks away.
 "Was he ashamed to go back after so short an absence, or had there been a row ... or did he go off for Franz Josef Land from sensational motives or business reasons?"
 Adolphus Greely, who had initially dismissed the entire expedition as infeasible, admitted that he had been proved wrong but nevertheless drew attention to "the single blemish"—Nansen's decision to leave his comrades hundreds of miles from land.
 "It passes comprehension", Greely wrote, "how Nansen could have thus deviated from the most sacred duty devolving on the commander of a naval expedition."
 Nansen's reputation nevertheless survived; a hundred years after the expedition the British explorer Wally Herbert called the Fram voyage "one of the most inspiring examples of courageous intelligence in the history of exploration".

 The Fram voyage was Nansen's final expedition.
 He was appointed to a research professorship at the University of Christiania in 1897, and to a full professorship in oceanography in 1908.
 He became independently wealthy as a result of the publication of his expedition account; in his later career he served the newly independent kingdom of Norway in different capacities, and was awarded the Nobel Peace Prize for 1922, in recognition of his work on behalf of refugees.
 It is said that Hjalmar Johansen never settled back into normal life, and after years of drifting, debt and domestic problems he was given the opportunity, through Nansen's influence, to join Roald Amundsen's South Pole expedition in 1910.
-After bringing back one half-death companion from the so-called "false start" to the Pole, Johansen, being just as experienced as Amundsen, quarreled violently with Amundsen at the expedition's base camp, and was thus omitted from the South Pole party.
+After bringing back one half-dead companion from the so-called "false start" to the Pole, Johansen, being just as experienced as Amundsen, quarreled violently with Amundsen at the expedition's base camp, and was thus omitted from the South Pole party.
 He died by suicide within a year of his return from Antarctica.
 In later years, through investigation of historical records, Hjalmar Johansen was recognized as one of the five prime Norwegian polar explorers, alongside Fritjof Nansen, Roald Amundsen, Otto Sverdrup, and Carsten Borchgrevink.
 Otto Sverdrup remained as captain of Fram, and in 1898 took the ship, with a new crew, to the Canadian Arctic for four years' exploration.
 In later years Sverdrup helped to raise funds that enabled the ship to be restored and housed in a permanent museum.
 He died in November 1930, seven months after Nansen's death.